 The Master's University originated as Los Angeles Baptist Theological Seminary in 1927 in the vision of Dr. William A. Mathews.
-He felt that there should be a Baptist seminary on the West Coast that would be true to the whole Bible and to the Lord Jesus Christ-one that would emphasize the consecrated and Spirit-filled life, and would have a passion for lost people all over the world.
+He felt that there should be a Baptist seminary on the West Coast that would be true to the whole Bible and to the Lord Jesus Christ-one that would emphasize the consecrated and Spirit-filled life and would have a passion for lost people all over the world.
 He communicated his feelings to Dr. W. F. Farr and Dr. B.F.
 Fellman.
 After prayerful consideration, these men felt led to proceed with the organization of such a seminary.
 In sincere dependence upon God, the new seminary was launched in September 1927.
 Men and women came to study the Bible at LABTS to prepare for service in the church, at home and around the world.

 In 1946, under the leadership of President Dr. H. C. Theisen, the seminary developed into a graduate program and launched an undergraduate school for the purpose of offering a Bachelor of Arts degree.
-This step marked the launch of Los Angeles Baptist College as an undergraduate school and was the first step in the College and seminary becoming separate institutions (the seminary would eventually relocate in 1974 to Tacoma Washington, and become known as Northwest Baptist Seminary).
+This step marked the launch of Los Angeles Baptist College as an undergraduate school and was the first step in the college and seminary becoming separate institutions.
 In August 1959, Dr. John R. Dunkin became the president of the seminary and by the spring of 1961, the school had moved from its original location in downtown Los Angeles to Placerita Canyon in Newhall, California.
 The seminary program eventually separated from the undergraduate program in 1974 and relocated to Tacoma, Washington as Northwest Baptist Seminary.
 The remaining undergraduate program received its initial regional accreditation from the Western Association of Schools and Colleges in the spring of 1975.
-Under the canopy of Dr. Dunkin's leadership, the school enjoyed a season of unprecedented growth and establishment of a residential program.
+Under the canopy of Dr. Dunkin's leadership, the school enjoyed a season of unprecedented growth and the establishment of a residential program.
 It was during this time, that many of the most recognizable buildings on campus were established, including Rutherford Hall, King Hall, Vider Hall, Powell Library, Hotchkiss Dormitory, and Bross Gymnasium.

 In 1985, John MacArthur became the University's eighth president.
-His commitment to the sufficiency of Scripture, the Lordship of Jesus Christ, promotion of a distinctive Christian life, and the global advancement of the gospel made him the perfect fit.
+His commitment to the sufficiency of Scripture, the Lordship of Jesus Christ, the promotion of a distinctive Christian life, and the global advancement of the gospel made him the perfect fit.
 The institution changed its name to The Master's College so it could better communicate the meaning and purpose of the education it was committed to provide.
 The Master's College transitioned to The Master's University in August 2016.
 Under the leadership of Dr. MacArthur, the University has reestablished the residential program and expanded the undergraduate program to include 13 fields of study encompassing 60 distinct emphasis areas, including a growing online program.
 At the graduate level, the University offers a fifth year California Single Subject and Multiple Subject Credential, Master of Arts in Biblical Studies, Master of Education, Master of Arts in Biblical Counseling, and Master of Business Administration.
 In 2019, John MacArthur transitioned to the role of Chancellor Emeritus and John Stead was named Interim President, having served the University for 49 years as a professor and administrator.
-In 2020, following an extensive nationwide search, Sam Horn was named to the role of President.
+The University now enjoys the leadership of Dr. Abner Chou as Interim President and John F. MacArthur Endowed Fellow.